Lesson 2 of 5

 The Square Root of Time Rule

-Time value decays roughly proportional to the square root of remaining time.
-In practical terms: an option with 4x as much time left does not have 4x the time value -- it has only about 2x.
-This non-linear decay is why shorter-duration options lose value faster per day.
+Time value decays proportional to the square root of remaining time.
+In plain English: an option with 4x the time left doesn't have 4x the time value -- it has only about 2x.
+This is why the last 30 days of an option's life see the most aggressive decay per day.
+Math is on the seller's side here.

 Theta and Strike Selection